Campaign of the Month: October 2017

 Following the rules of Invictus etiquette is a sure way to avoid ruffling feathers and can impress vampires in high places.
 Then again, not everybody wants to avoid notoriety and too much approval from above can lead to suspicion of toadying.

-A clever vampire may make calculated forays into impolitic behavior just to make sure he’s noticed.
+A clever vampire may make calculated forays into impolitic behavior just to make sure they’re noticed.
 It’s a dangerous game but can be charming if well played.
 It’s all a matter of gauging the local scene and figuring out how far you can go without losing control of the situation.
 Many a roguish youngster can step into the spotlight through inadvisable conduct—but only those who carry themselves with aplomb when all eyes are turned their way will survive.

 There is a saying among the Toreador of the Invictus: “A lovable rascal is just a reject with good timing.”